For Glenn Abbott, his days in the major leagues were filled with stories and memories and good feelings.

 “Two errors?
 That’s bad.
 Maybe that’s why I can’t remember,” he said.

 During Detroit’s wire-to-wire American League East championship run in 1984, Abbott pitched in 13 games, eight of them starts, with a 3-4 record and a 5.93 ERA before he was cut.
-His best game that season was a complete-game victory over the Chicago White Sox on July 16, in which he gave up only five hits and one walk.]
+His best game that season was a complete-game victory over the Chicago White Sox on July 16, in which he gave up only four hits and one walk.

 Abbott had fond recollections of his teammates from that charmed 1984 season, even though it was a truncated one for him.